 Caring for your reclaimed wood furniture is simple and easy.
-Although reclaimed wood is treasured for its irregularities, nicks and scratches, we all want to keep the beauty of the wood the focal point of our piece.
+Although reclaimed wood is treasured for its irregularities, nicks, and scratches, we all want to keep the beauty of the wood as the focal point of our piece.
 Below, we will discuss how to avoid heat and moisture, scratches, and fading.
-Then we will explain the best reclaimed wood maintenance practices.
+Then we will explain the best-reclaimed wood maintenance practices.

 Heat and Moisture